For those students that are not citizens of the USA, you require TSA authorization to flight train in the United States.

 Please see below for information pertaining to receiving the authorization to flight train in the USA from our school.

 The process usually takes about 7 days to complete but can take longer.
-It is recommend to start the process as soon as possible.
+It is recommended to start the process as soon as possible.

 Already have a foreign certificate?
 Read this first.